nhs2828/French_Receipt_Understanding/k8s/DEPLOY.md

   --from-literal=AWS_ACCESS_KEY_ID=<your-key-id> \
   --from-literal=AWS_SECRET_ACCESS_KEY=<your-secret-key>
 ```
-Then edit k8s/vision-service/configmap.yaml and k8s/kie-service/configmap.yaml
- — replace S3_BUCKET, S3_MODEL_PREFIX, and AWS_REGION with your real bucket details.
  Each Deployment's pull-models init container downloads the weights fresh into
  an emptyDir on every pod start — no more minikube mount, no host filesystem dependency.

-Startup will take longer now — model download time gets added on top of model load time.
-The readiness probes already account for this with generous initialDelaySeconds/failureThreshold,
-but watch kubectl logs -n receipt-understanding <pod> -c pull-models if a pod seems stuck.

 ## 3. Deploy the services
 Skip this if use Helm to deploy